 Have you been watching Inside The Factory on BBC?
-It’s right up my little boys street, seeing as they want to know how everything in the world is made!
-The most recent one we watched was on Chocolate Digestive biscuits and of course, we had to try them for ourselves.
+It’s right up my little boy’s street, seeing as they want to know how everything in the world is made!
+The most recent one we watched was on Chocolate Digestive biscuits, and of course, we had to try them for ourselves.

 If you have seen Inside the Factory you’ll know that the process behind the famous McVities Chocolate Digestives is quite a complex and hi-tech one, not something you’d be able to mimic at home!
 That being said, if you don’t have a chocolate river or a precise measuring system for your biscuits, fear not!
-Baking our Chocolate Digestives at home couldn’t be easier.
+Baking my Chocolate Digestives at home couldn’t be easier.

-- 225 g Wholemeal Flour
+- 225 g Wholemeal Flour (Whole Wheat Flour)

-- 30 g Caster Sugar
+- 30 g Caster Sugar (Superfine Sugar)

-- 140 g Butter or Margarine
+- 140 g Butter or Block Margarine cold

-- 1 Free-range Egg ((beaten))
+- 1 Free-range Egg beaten

 - ½ tsp Vanilla Extract